skndash96/skndash96/README.md

 ## Works
 - [Myalmamater](https://myalmamater.in) serving 3000+ users at NIT Trichy with various services such as food delivery, carpooling and more.
 - [Global E-com platform](https://bhanunaturalproducts.com) serving 1000s of users online, built using Medusa ECommerce.
+- [OceanMaster Game](https://delta.nitt.edu) Written in Golang, it handles incoming match requests from a RabbitMQ queue and starts nsjail sandboxes for safe and efficient simulation.
 - [NITT Orientation](https://nittorientation.in) built full-fledged event content management and attendance taking systems.
 - [Class Tracker](https://github.com/skndash96/class-rack) serving NIT Trichians with Self-Attendance tracking to help with the 75% Criteria.
 - [Teapal](https://github.com/skndash96/tea-pal) scraped JoSAA and CSAB records and made easy to access UI and API endpoints in Rust.